 In fact, the record sells so well that drummer Lars Ulrich has no idea who the hell is still buying it.

 Now according to Billboard, Metallica has now broken another record by officially spending 500 weeks on the Billboard 200.
 The only other four records that have ever accomplished this are Pink Floyd's Dark Side Of The Moon which spent 937 weeks on the chart, Bob Marley And The Wailers's Legend: The Best Of Bob Marley And The Wailers which spent 539 weeks on the chart, and Journey's Greatest Hits which did the same amount of time.

-On a recent episode of the Metal Injection Livecast, we asked Jason something Metallica fans have debated for a long time – and that is whether he could get away with never working again and just living off the royalties for the legendary Metallica Black Album which still sells around 4 – 5,000 copies a week.
+On a recent episode of the RIP a Livecast, we asked Jason something Metallica fans have debated for a long time – and that is whether he could get away with never working again and just living off the royalties for the legendary Metallica Black Album which still sells around 4 – 5,000 copies a week.
 His answer was surprising and revealing:

 ROB: And one last thing I wanted to ask — and I mean, this could be a little personal, so feel free to not answer this, but — something that I feel like I and other people have joked about was that you could basically never do another business venture at all, and simply live off of royalties from the monster that was The Black Album.
 Because it's still selling like four or five thousand copies a week.
 Without getting into financials, would that be a fair thing to say?